ni/semi-test-library-dotnet/Examples/source/Sequence/SMUMergePinGroup/README.md

 ### Case C: Merging Pin Group Dynamically at the Sequence Level

 The two functions are called before and after the step `Force Voltage Measure Current (FVMI)`.
-It uses the same pin group name "Vcc4ch0".
-This is considered dynamic merge as the merging operation is performed only for certain steps within MainSequence, where the pins in pin group can be individually utilized for other steps in MainSequence.
+It uses the same pin group name "Vcc4ch".
+This is considered a dynamic merge as the merging operation is performed only for certain steps within MainSequence, where the pins in pin group can be individually utilized for other steps in MainSequence.

 ### Case D: Merging Pin Group Statically at the Sequence Level

-The same two functions are called in `ProcessSetup` and `ProcessCleanup` sequences, respectively, but target a different pin group name "Vref8ch0".
+The same two functions are called in `ProcessSetup` and `ProcessCleanup` sequences, respectively, but target a different pin group name "Vref8ch".
 This demonstrates when the pins of the pin group are aways configured to be merged together throughout testing, thus they only need to be merged once at the very beginning of the test program and unmerged at the very end of test program.
 This is considered a static merge as the merging operation is performed only once and remain merged throughout testing.

 ### Prerequisites